caperaven/crs-geometry-depreciated/readme.md

-# CRS Rust WASM Starter
+# CRS Geometry

+IN PROGRESS

 ## Introduction
-This project is a template for starting Rust web assembly libraries.
+This project is a 2d geometry shape data calculator.
-This project uses standard ES Modules thus no bundlers.

-This project assumes you have rust installed and dependencies like wasm-pack.
-If you don't have wasm-pack installed you can do so using
 ```
 cargo install wasm-pack
 ```

-Remember to update the Cargo.toml file in the rust folder with your project details.

 ## Building the project
 ```